mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > But say, is letting go right, or is holding fast right?
 At this point, if you have any trace of an interpretative route, you are still stuck in verbal explanations.

-So finally, what you have to do is, anyway, accept the constitution by digesting everyday.
+So finally, what you have to do is accept the constitution by digesting [it] everyday.
 Digesting the constitution in your life means practice it, until it [melts into] your life.

 So, from this point, you should “hold it fast.”
 Hold fast the constitution, morality, ethics, or spiritual life.
-But next moment, you have to digest them perfectly.
-That means “letting go.”
+But next moment, you have to digest them perfectly; that means “letting go.”
 Because if you digest morality, morality is not there.
-If you digest mountain’s life completely, well, mountain’s life helps you very much.
-Because if you look at your life, it is mountain’s life, so there is no trace of the mountain’s life particularly; that is called “letting go.”
+If you digest mountain’s life completely... well, mountain’s life helps you very much, because if you look at your life, it is mountain’s life.
+So there is no trace of the mountain’s life particularly; that is called “letting go.”
 But on the other hand, mountain’s life and your life is separated, so you have to “hold fast,” anyway not running right in appropriate way.
 This is everyday life.
 We have to digest it; completely beyond good or bad, right or wrong, or hard or not hard.
-Anyway, everyday we have to climb the mountain.
+Every day, we have to climb the mountain.

 So, what should I do?
 Should I be letting go always?
 No, it’s not right.
 Should I always be holding fast?
-It’s not right always.
+It’s not always right.
 So, letting go, right, and holding fast, right.
-You need both.
+We need both.

 *How?*

 *Just this is it*.
 That’s all.

-The last word of gassho, last word of the climbing the mountain.
+The last word of gassho, last word of climbing the mountain.
 What is the last word of the climbing the mountain?
 Completely beyond a matter of discussion.

-“At this point, if you have any trace of an interpretative route,” if there is even slightly an interpretative route, “you are still stuck in verbal explanation.”
+“At this point, if you have any trace of an interpretative route” – if there is even slightly an interpretative route – “you are still stuck in verbal explanation.”
 It is true, it is true.
 That’s why in the picture of your world fabricated by your head, always there is suffering.
-Should I go this way or that way?
+“Should I go this way or that way?”
 Always suffering.

 But we should accept this suffering, this... wobbling.
 We should accept the flashing light; always “this is right,” “this is wrong.”

-But from moment to moment, everyday life is going, from moment to moment.
+[...]
+Everyday life is going from moment to moment.
 It’s quick.
 So every day, you have to arrive, from moment to moment.

 #### 44:56

 > If you are still involved with devices and objects, then all of this is haunting the fields and forests.

-In Japanese we say [*e so fu boku*]. *E* means “depend on”. *So* means “grass”, “grass”.
-“Depend on the grasses”.
-“Fuboku” means “to attach.”
-“Fu” means “to attach,” “boku” means “trees.”
-“Depend on grasses, attaching to the trees.”
-That is a Buddhist technical term, we say... according to the sense of karmic theory, people living in India, after human death, [the] soul is haunting somewhere.
-For at least 49 days, you are haunting.
-And then during those 49 days, there is nothing to depend on, that’s why those souls are depending on grasses and the trees.
-By the side of the road, or the mountains, wherever you may go.
-Or sometimes dew drops, sometimes a speck of dust on the leaves of the grasses.
-That is called *e so fu boku*; here it says “haunting the fields and forests.”
+In Japanese we say [*e sō fu boku*]. *E* means “depend on.” *Sō* means “grasses.”
+“Depends on the grasses.” [...] *Fu* means “to attach,” *boku* means “trees.”
+“Depend on the grasses, attaching to the trees.”
+That is a Buddhist technical term we say.
+According to the sense of karmic theory, people in India believed after human death, [the] soul is haunting somewhere – for at least 49 days, you are haunting.
+And then during those 49 days, there is nothing to depend on, that’s why those souls are depending on the grasses and the trees, by the side of the road, or the mountains, wherever you may go.
+Or sometimes dew drops; sometimes a speck of dust on the leaves or the grasses.
+That is called *e sō fu boku*; here it says “haunting the fields and forests.”
 It means a kind of ghost, haunting.
-Haunting, I don’t know... in other words, in the human world, there is always something.
+“Haunting,” I don’t know...
+In other words, in the human world, there is always something.
 Even though you cannot see it, there is always something.

 So, in a Zen monastery, I tell you very often, the toilet is a very important place for practice with silence.
 Very silent, and concentrating on purifying your body, becoming one with the whole world.
 Because when you go to the toilet, very naturally you become alone.
 No one interrupts you.
 Don’t you think so?

 Well, when I was in the army, I was always running into the toilet in order to read something.
-Because I had a kind of inspiration of examination or something, so immediately I would run to the toilet and sit down there and read, for five minutes or ten minutes.
-When I was sixteen years old, my head worked very quick.
-Nothing else; I sit down there and read, and ten minutes, I memorize.
+Because I had kind of the inspiration of an examination or something, so immediately I would run to the toilet and sit down there and read, for five minutes or ten minutes.
+When I was sixteen years old, my head worked very quick! *[He laughs.]* Nothing else, I sit down there and read, and in ten minutes, I memorize.

 So, the toilet is a very individual, peaceful world. *[He laughs.]*

 Well, that is a joke, anyway. *[Laughter.]*

 But anyway, the toilet is one important place for silent practice.
-Toilet, and zendo, and bath room. *Bath room* is bathing.
+Toilet, and zendo, and bath room... *bath room* is bathing.
 Because pretty easily you feel relaxed.
 If you feel relaxed, very naturally words coming up, and your behavior becomes a little bit rough.
-So, we naturally keep silent and moving toward the center.
-Moving toward the center.
+So, we naturally keep silent, and moving toward the center.

 Moving toward the center is very important; so-called, what would you say... centripetal force?
 That’s pretty important.
-When you walk in the, whatever... try it, okay?
-Try it after this, when you go back: just walk on the street, and you try to come back to the center, and walk steadily.
+When you walk wherever... try it, okay?
+After this, when you go back: just walk on the street, and you try to come back to the center, and walk steadily.
 At that time, you feel a certain weight.
-That is the weight of depth of your life.
+That is the weight of the depth of your life.
 When you come back to the center, the whole picture of your life becomes pretty stable, because centripetal force makes a kind of weight of the depth of your personality.
-Simultaneously, centripetal force, a central force.
-So very naturally people are impressed by you.
+Simultaneously, centripetal force creates... a central force. *[He chuckles.]* So very naturally people are impressed by you.
 Don’t you think so?
-Yes.
+Yes, [it does].

-So coming back to the center is very important for us.
+So, coming back to the center is very important for us.
 But in everyday life we are always going *out*.
-But when you have very strong [central] force, very naturally you have this centripetal force, but sometimes people are completely going out, forgetting they are coming back to the center.
+But when you have a very strong [central force], very naturally you have this [centripetal] force, but sometimes people are completely going out, forgetting about coming back to the center.
 Alright?

-So, more or less, we have power or capability to come back to the center, even though you try to go out.
+So, more or less, we have the power or capability to come back to the center, even though you try to go out.
 Because you cannot always [be] going out.
-Very naturally, if you continually going out, you exhaust.
-When you exhaust, that is the signal of coming back to the center.
+Very naturally, if you are continually going out, you exhaust [yourself].
+When you exhaust [yourself], that is the signal [to come] back to the center.

+#### 51:20

-So, anyway, all of this is “haunting the fields and forests.”
+So, anyway, “... all of this is haunting the fields and forests...”

-#### 51:32

 > Even if you arrive immediately at the point of solitary liberation, you haven’t avoided looking back to the village gate from ten thousand miles away.

-“Even if you arrive immediately at the point of solitary liberation” means the oneness of the mountain and you who are climbing the mountain – you say, “I get it.”
+“Even if you arrive immediately at the point of solitary liberation” means oneness of the mountain and you who are climbing the mountain – you say, “I get it!”
 You get exactly a feeling of oneness.
-But at that time, it is already something you can see objectively.
-So that oneness is not *real* oneness, that oneness is perception of the oneness, not the last word of the oneness.
+But at that time, it is already something you can see objectively, so that oneness is not *real* oneness.
+That oneness is *perception* of the oneness, not *the last word* of the oneness.
 The last word of the oneness is constantly you must be alive right in the middle of oneness. *Constantly*.

-So that’s why if you think it, that is you immediately create a huge gap, just like [between] heaven and earth.
+So that’s why if you *think* it, that is you immediately create a huge gap, just like [between] heaven and earth.
 That’s why here it says, “Even if you arrive immediately at the point of solitary liberation, you haven’t avoided looking back to the village gate from ten thousand miles away.”
 Anyway, you are just floating around trees and grasses.
 It’s a [ghost story].

-The other day I went to the Milwaukee, and one of the Tibetan Buddhist groups taught me a very interesting...
+The other day I went to Milwaukee, and one of the Tibetan Buddhist groups taught me a very interesting...
 I don’t want to tell this story because it’s a little bit...
-I’m hesitating.
-But anyway, whatever he does, he always is always imaginative very strongly about Avalokiteshvara, compassion.
-He tried to create energy around that Avalokiteshvara, so-called compassion, whatever he does.
+I’m hesitating. *[He laughs a little.]* But anyway, whatever he does, he always is always very strongly  imaginative about Avalokiteshvara, [the bodhisattva of] compassion.
+He tries to create the energy of Avalokiteshvara, so-called compassion, whatever he does.
 Particularly when he has excitement: right in the middle of excitement, he tries to create energy of Avalokiteshvara’s compassion.
 And then he feels pretty good!
 So he said, “Is that right?”
-I said, “Yes or no.” Well, in a sense it’s pretty good, but in a sense it’s nothing but a ghost, depending on the trees and grasses.
-Depending on the imagination of Avalokiteshvara, and haunting the excitement, spiritual fascination.
-If you’re looking at it, if you are really stuck even a moment there, you just look at that experience.
-It’s not the last word of the peace.
+I said, “Yes, or no.” Well, in a sense it’s pretty good, but in a sense it’s nothing but a ghost.
+Depending on the trees and grasses.
+Depending on the imagination of Avalokiteshvara, and “haunting” the excitement, spiritual fascination.
+If you are really stuck even a moment there, you just look at that experience.
+It’s not the last word of peace.
 Peace and harmony is not something coming from outside, but from you.
 Not *from* you... *in* you. *You* are peace.
 You must be peace itself.

 So even though you constantly practice like this, and even though you feel good because you can get the energy of compassion, or you can get the energy of your life, but it is still [an imaginary] world.
 Because it is nothing to do with real peace of you.
 Because you are still swayed away by imagination of energy, or spiritual fascination, or excitement... many things.
-Feeling good or feeling bad, always.
+Feeling good or not feeling bad, always.
 But real peace is you must be the last word of your being, *exactly*.

 So that’s why here it says like this:

 > Can you reach it?
 If you can’t, just comprehend this perfectly obvious public case.
 To test I am citing it: look!

-Do you have a question?

 #### 56:05